RoseauTechnologies/Roseau_Load_Flow/doc/usage/Connecting_Elements.md

 <ElectricalNetwork: 2 buses, 1 branch, 0 loads, 1 source, 1 ground, 1 potential ref>
 ```

-When accessing to a result, a warning is emitted because the results are now outdated:
+When accessing a result, a warning is emitted because the results are now outdated:

 ```pycon
 >>> line.res_powers